opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 ## Writing Spec Tests

 To assure the correctness of the spec, you must add tests for the spec in the [tests/](tests) directory.

+### Test Stories

 Each yaml file in the tests directory represents a test story that tests a collection of related operations.

 A test story has 3 main components:
 - prologues: These are the operations that are executed before the test story is run.
 They are used to set up the environment for the test story.
 - chapters: These are the operations that are being tested.
 - epilogues: These are the operations that are executed after the test story is run.
 They are used to clean up the environment after the test story.

-Below is the simplified version of the test story that tests the [index operations](tests/_core/index.yaml):
+Below is the simplified version of the test story that tests the [index operations](tests/indices/index.yaml):
 ```yaml
 $schema: ../json_schemas/test_story.schema.yaml # The schema of the test story.
 Include this line so that your editor can validate the test story on the fly.